Spatio-Temporal-Network Point Processes for Modeling Crime Events with Landmarks: Point process modeling for event dependence

 where $a_{cl, c'l'} > 0$ and $0 \leq p_{cl, c'l'} \leq 1$ are both scalars.
 Together, these two components can be viewed as the \textit{strength} and the \textit{chance} of the interaction between two marks.
 The term $p_{cl, c'l'}$, modeled by a GNN, will incorporate the mark features and capture the graph topology by providing the likelihood for any $c \times l$ to have a connection to the rest of $c' \times l'$; meanwhile, the $a_{cl, c'l'}$ captures the weights on the edges in the mark network, indicating the strength of the connection.

 We model these two components separately.
 For the \textit{strength} $a_{cl, c'l'}$, we treat it as a trainable scalar that is learned from data.
-For the modeling of the \textit{chance}, we use Graph Attention Networks (GAT) \citep{velickovic2018graph} to take the mark features into account.
+For the modeling of the \textit{chance} $p_{cl, c'l'}$, we use Graph Attention Networks (GAT) \citep{velickovic2018graph} to take the mark features into account.
 The feature of mark $c\times l$ can be denoted by a column vector $X_{cl} \in \mathbb{R}^{D}$, which is the concatenation of the one-hot vectors of the crime category $c$ and the landmark category $l$.
-Based on the feature vectors, GAT computes the chance of the influence from mark $c'\times l'$ to mark $c\times l$ through a so-called multi-head self-attention mechanism over graphs.
-The attention mechanism in the $r$-th attention head is carried out as
+These feature vectors are passed through the GAT to compute attention scores between pairs of marks.
+Each score quantifies the likelihood that mark $c'\times l'$ influences mark $c\times l$, based on their feature vectors.
+The scores are obtained using a multi-head self-attention mechanism over graphs with $R$ attention heads.
+In the $r$-th attention head, the score is